Chocolate Chip Marshmallow Skillet Cookie

 Thank you to Vons, Pavilions and Albertsons for sponsoring this post.
 All opinions are my own.

-The skillet cookie is easy, ready in under 30 minutes, made in one bowl, you don’t even need a mixer, and there’s no dough to chill.
+The skillet chocolate chip cookie is easy, ready in under 30 minutes, made in one bowl, you don’t even need a mixer, and there’s no dough to chill.
 My kind of cookie.

 It’s a recreation of a cookie I made with Jenny and Lori on a recent trip to Chicago for VONS grocery store for VONS’ #OraganicforAll event.
 I had the opportunity to work with a vast selection of O Organics® products, but please check your local Albertsons family store to see what’s available in your area.